microsoft/InnerEye-DeepLearning/docs/hippocampus_model.md

 ### Connected components

-It is possible to apply connected compoents as a post-processing step, altho by default this is disabled.
+It is possible to apply connected compoents as a post-processing step, although by default this is disabled.
 To enable, update the property `largest_connected_component_foreground_classes` of the Hippocampus class in `InnerEye/ML/configs/segmentation/Hippocampus.py`

 ### Deploy with InnerEye Gateway